-- · attract and retain highly qualified individuals with a demonstrated record of achievement; - reward past performance; - · provide appropriate incentives for future performance; and - align the interests of our executive officers with the interests of the stockholders.
+- attract and retain highly qualified individuals with a demonstrated record of achievement; - · reward past performance; - · provide appropriate incentives for future performance; and - align the interests of our executive officers with the interests of the stockholders.

-To achieve this, we currently offer a competitive total compensation package consisting of: base salary; annual equity program; annual performance bonuses; and employee benefits, including group life insurance, health and dental care insurance; and certain other perquisites, including personal use of a Company automobile.
+To achieve this, we currently offer a competitive total compensation package consisting of: base salary; annual equity program; annual performance bonuses; and employee benefits, including group life insurance, health and dental care insurance; and certain other perquisites.